-Shawn Michaels is on this list, as the injury he faced came at the height of his career.
+Shawn Michaels is on this list as the injury he faced came at the height of his career.
 In 1997, Shawn Michaels had made sure that he had taken over the mantle of the biggest WWE Superstar at the time.
 His feud against Bret Hart and the memory of the Montreal Screwjob was still fresh in everyone's mind.

 He was the WWE Champion that Vince McMahon needed at the time.
-He was also the perfect opponent for then-rising WWE Superstar, 'Stone Cold' Steve Austin.
+He was also the perfect opponent for then-rising WWE superstar, 'Stone Cold' Steve Austin.

 This changed completely, however, in 1998.
 In the first pay-per-view of 1998, Shawn Michaels faced the Undertaker in a Casket Match at the WWE Royal Rumble.
 What came next was something that no one had expected.
 Shawn Michaels was badly injured during the match when he landed on the edge of a casket during the match.
-His vertebrae were damaged and he was in immense pain.
+His vertebrae was damaged and he was in immense pain.

-Being the immense performer that he was, he completed the match anyway, and then went on to perform against 'Stone Cold' Steve Austin at WrestleMania.
+Being the champion performer that he was, he completed the match anyway, and then went on to perform against 'Stone Cold' Steve Austin at WrestleMania.
 There he dropped his title and retired from the WWE for a four-year period.

 It was thought he would never return to in-ring competition.
-However, he did manage to recover from his injuries and returned in 2002, for what might arguably be called, a better 8-year run in the ring.
+However, he did manage to recover from his injuries and returned in 2002, for what might arguably be called a better 8-year run in the ring.

 The injury definitely shortened his career, and he was robbed of some of the best wrestling years of his life.
-Thankfully this proved a blessing in the long-term -- he managed to get rid of his demons relating drugs and found God.
+Thankfully this proved a blessing in the long-term -- he managed to get rid of his demons relating to drugs and found God.